kyanyoga/splunk-fwd-dg/README.md

 # splunk-fwd-dg
 SplunkForwarder with Python and Data Generator Dockerfile.
+Git, apt-get through corporate proxy firewall.

 ## notes
 Ever try to install apt-get behind a corp firewall? : There is a config change that should help.